-A visit to the grave of the 78 Operation Babylift Orphans killed at the end of the Vietnam War.
+Discovered: The grave of the 78 Vietnamese Orphans killed at the end of the Vietnam War.

-Many readers were understandably affected by a recent article I posted about a plane crash at the end of the Vietnam War, during Operation Babylift, that killed 78 (or more) Vietnamese orphans who were being airlifted out of the country to find new homes and new lives in the US and elsewhere were killed in the crash.
+Many readers were understandably affected by a recent article I posted about a plane crash at the end of the Vietnam War.
+Seventy-eight (or more) Vietnamese orphans who were being airlifted out of the country to find new lives in the US and elsewhere were killed in the crash.

-I have put a link to the original article and photos at the end of this article.
+I have put a link to my original article and photos on ‘Operation Babylift’ at the end of this article.

 Although the crash happened in South Vietnam, while doing research for the article I discovered the children killed in the crash had been cremated, then interred in a grave in Pattaya, Thailand, which isn’t far away from the former Vietnam War US air base at U-Tapao.

-A little more research and I discovered the name of the church, St Nicholas, and recently went along to see if I could find the grave, expecting it to be long-forgotten and in poor condition.
+With a little more research, I discovered the name of the church was St Nicholas, and recently visited to see if I could find the grave, expecting it to be long-forgotten and in poor condition.

-I met the resident priest, Father Joe, who kindly walked me over to the small cemetery behind his church and pointed out the grave, which I was pleased to see was in fact very well cared for.
+At the church, I met the resident priest, Father Joe, who kindly walked me over to the small cemetery and pointed out the grave, which I was pleased to see was in fact very well cared for.

 I found it much sadder visiting the grave than writing the article, maybe because it felt more real to be actually standing over their burial site and recalling the tragic events that had led to the deaths of these young children all those years ago.

 The link to the original article and photos is here: http://peteralanlloyd.com/the-vietnam-war/operation-babylift-78-vietnamese-orphans-die-in-plane-crash-at-the-end-of-the-vietnam-war/

 Our new film, M.I.A.
 A Greater Evil.
 Set in the jungles of Laos and Vietnam, the film deals with the possible fate of US servicemen left behind after the US pulled out of the Vietnam War.